Notsew/ruby_jwt/README.md

 	JWT.sign(payload,secret,payload_options,header_options)

-Note that this gem uses symbols in all of the hashes, usings strings will currently break things. header_options and payload_options are hashes, they can be set to nil or you can pass an empty hash if not setting any options.
+header_options and payload_options are hashes, they can be set to nil or you can pass an empty hash if not setting any options.

 Secret can either be a RSA key, shared secret for HMAC, "none" for plaintext JWTs, or an ECDSA key

-payload is the data you are wanted to send.
+payload is the data you are wanting to send.

 	{:name => "Chris", :role => "Admin"}